duckduckgo/duckduckhack-docs/duckduckhack/resources/git-workflow.md

 git push origin my-branch-name
 ```

 This updates the equivalent branch on GitHub.com.
-Next, go to your repository on GitHub.com.
-Then, find the branch you just pushed.
+Next, visit your repository on GitHub.com.
+Find the branch you just pushed.
 Finally, click the **Pull Request** button.
-Github has [excellent instructions](https://help.github.com/articles/using-pull-requests/) on how to do this on their site.
+GitHub has [excellent instructions](https://help.github.com/articles/using-pull-requests/) on how to do this on their site.

-Our community has [specific pull request guidelines](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/submitting/pull-request.html) on how to name your pull requests, as well as templates for your description.
+Once created, your pull request page will be the center of feedback and discussion of your changes. **You can continue to make ongoing changes to your pull request.** Simply keep making commits - and push them your fork on Github - and the pull request will update automatically.
+(This is another reason it's critical to keep contributions separate on different branches: it keeps pull requests clean of unrelated changes.)

 [![slack](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/assets/slack.png) Have questions about git?
 Talk to us on Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) or [email us](mailto:open@duckduckgo.com).